Master of mosaic

 This rapidly became her favoured medium, and after detailed study of mosaic history and origins she was soon reproducing antique pieces, and perfecting the skill of cutting and laying tesserae.
 Thereafter, antiquity and mythology would remain a source of inspiration.

-Over the succeeding years her growing reputation, and her mastery of musival techniques, led her to create mosaïc work of all kinds, both in her own workshop and throughout France.
+Over the succeeding years her growing reputation, and her mastery of musival techniques, led her to create mosaïc work of all kinds, both in her own workshop and throughout France and abroad.

 In 2002, with nearly 20 years of experience, she began to deploy her expertise in professional training.